-The Autonomous Community of Galicia held an early parliamentary election on Sunday, October 21, 2012.
+The Autonomous Community of Galicia will hold a parliamentary election on Sunday, July 12, 2020.
 An overview of the Galician proportional representation electoral system is presented here.

 In addition, autonomous community- and provincial-level results are available here (and also in CSV format) for the following Galician autonomic parliamentary elections: